mattischrome/blogischrome/_posts/2011-02-28-album-digest-february-2011.markdown

 date: "2011-02-28"
 title: "Album Digest, February 2011"
 categories: Music
-tags: [Album Digest, February, Music, James Blake, Cut Copy, P. J. Harvey, The Low Anthem, Radiohead]
+tags: [Album Digest, February, Music, James Blake, Cut Copy, P. J. Harvey, The Low Anthem, Radiohead, Eleven]
 ---

 February, the shortest month, harbinger of such delights as Groundhog Day and Valentine’s Day.
 Could it possibly produce any good albums?
 Well the candidates are the eponymous début album by **James Blake**, _Zonoscope_ by **Cut/Copy**, _Let England Shake_ by **PJ Harvey** and _Smart Flesh_ by **The Low Anthem**.
 Furthermore, there was an unexpected bonus when [**Radiohead**](http://www.radiohead.com/deadairspace/) announced that their new album would be out and available to listen to this month too.